DARRIN T. MISH: Good morning and welcome to the IRS Solution Attorney show I am THE IRS Solution Attorney Darrin T. Mish.

 KATRINA MADEWELL: So we are talking about the taxpayer advocate service what they do, how they can help but there are certain instances and certain problems that you would never take to them right Darrin?

 DARRIN T. MISH: Yeah there are some problems that you wouldn’t take to them and I would say the bigger more complicated problems well let me give you a fact pattern that I don’t think fits the taxpayer advocate and it’s kind of common.
-So let’s say you are a non-filer, you are self-employed and you haven’t filed tax returns in 10 years or whatever and you think you are going to owe you know 10-15,000 dollars a year and so by the time you file that last 6 years of returns which is going to be what’s required you are going to owe 60 to 100 to 150,000 dollars something like that and then ultimately you think the goal is to file an offer and compromise so you could make a deal to settle for less and you ultimately get that all resolved for you know much less headache and much less money.
+So let’s say you are a non-filer, you are self-employed and you haven’t filed tax returns in 10 years or whatever and you think you are going to owe you know 10-15,000 dollars a year and so by the time you file that last 6 years of returns which is going to be what’s required you are going to owe 60 to 100 to 150,000 dollars something like that and then ultimately you think the goal is to file an Offer in Compromise so you could make a deal to settle for less and you ultimately get that all resolved for you know much less headache and much less money.
 That’s not a taxpayer advocate case I mean straight up there’s way too many moving parts, there’s way too much.

 KATRINA MADEWELL: A lot of complexity to that sounds like.

 DARRIN T. MISH: Yeah there’s way too much architecture that has to be sort of built out in order to get that result, that’s something that you would go and talk to a pro about is somebody to help you get that done.
-The office of the taxpayer advocate, I’ll tell you where we would use them in the context of an offer and a compromise, so when you file an offer and compromise you list all the years that you owe taxes for on the form 656 and then what’s supposed to happen is once that offer is determined to be what’s called processable which means like you filled it out correctly and they have everything that they need…
+The office of the taxpayer advocate, I’ll tell you where we would use them in the context of an offer and a compromise, so when you file an Offer in Compromise you list all the years that you owe taxes for on the form 656 and then what’s supposed to happen is once that offer is determined to be what’s called processable which means like you filled it out correctly and they have everything that they need…

 KATRINA MADEWELL: They have all the information they need to process it.

 DARRIN T. MISH: Yeah then they put a collection hold on the account you know all collection notices are supposed to stop, there’s not supposed to be any levies, liens you know any collection action.
-Well, on a lot of cases what happens is let’s say you are missing 2014-2015 and we filed those and even there, you know they’ve posted and they are in the IRS computer and then we filed the offer and compromise.
+Well, on a lot of cases what happens is let’s say you are missing 2014-2015 and we filed those and even there, you know they’ve posted and they are in the IRS computer and then we filed the Offer in Compromise.
 What’s happening right now systemically throughout the IRS is those last years that you filed there are still collection notices popping out and they are not getting those collection codes inputted correctly.

 KATRINA MADEWELL: So it’s a computer oversight?